codesandbox/codesandbox-client/packages/homepage/content/docs/2-importing.md

 ## Import from GitHub

 You can import a GitHub repository in CodeSandbox by going to the [import wizard](https://codesandbox.io/s/github) and giving the URL to your GitHub repository.
-Note that we just take the last part of the url (everything after github.com) and paste it after codesandbox.io/s/github/.
 We support custom branches and subdirectories as well.
-Here is an example URL: [https://codesandbox.io/s/github/reactjs/redux/tree/master/examples/todomvc](https://codesandbox.io/s/github/reactjs/redux/tree/master/examples/todomvc).
+Here is an example URL: [https://github.com/reduxjs/redux/tree/master/examples/todomvc](https://github.com/reduxjs/redux/tree/master/examples/todomvc).

 The imported repository will always stay up to date with your latest commits.
 This means that any change to the GitHub repository will be reflected immediately to the sandbox.